 - Bathtub jets

-- Polyester braiding withstands higher pressures with resistance to corrosion and abrasion; available in 1/4" to 2" diameters
+- Polyester braiding withstands higher pressures with resistance to corrosion and abrasion; available in 1/4-inch to 2-inch diameters.

 - Supply and drainage lines